anytizer/note-taker/README.md

 # Installation
 chmod -R 777 notes/

+# Story
+A lot of notes got created on a phone device using ColorNote.
+One day, it is a time to review them and be able to edit through computer.
+So, there was a need for transferring notes from phone device to web/LAN.

 # Frequently Asked Questions
 __What is this product all about?__
 It is a *simple* note taker.